 Along with the letters of support and witness testimonials, PHA will consider a number of "mitigating" circumstances at the informal hearing.
-"Mitigating" circumstances are facts that put your criminal record in context and demonstrate that you will not commit crimes in the future.
-You are responsible for presenting these circumstances in written or oral terms.
+"Mitigating" circumstances are facts that put your criminal record in context and provide evidence that you will not commit crimes in the future.
+You are responsible for presenting these circumstances through written or oral testimony.

 This is a chance for you to demonstrate the difference between who you were at the time of the offense and who you are now.
-For example, at the time of the offense, you may have been using drugs but since then have completed rehab and remained sober for three years.
-At the time of offense, you may have been unemployed but since then have obtained a GED and worked steadily.
+For example, at the time of the offense, you may have used drugs but since then have completed rehab and living sober for three years.
+You may have experienced unemployment and homelessness at the time of the offense but since then have obtained your GED and are working.

-"Mitigating" circumstances that PHA considers:
+"Mitigating" circumstances PHA considers:

-- · Mistakes on record - Seriousness of the offense (misdemeanor vs. felony) - Length of time which has passed and your level of involvement in the offense - Whether other family members were involved in the offense - How a denial of PHA will affect other family members - Recent history of good behavior - Evidence of work history or history of community volunteer work - Satisfactory completion of probation - Participation in a social service/rehab programs - Whether the conviction is related to a mental or physical disability (See Question 5) - Whether the conviction is related to being a survivor of domestic violence (See Question 6)
+- Mistakes on criminal record - Seriousness of the offense (misdemeanor vs. felony) - Length of time which has passed and your level of involvement - Whether other family members were involved in the offense - How a denial might affect other family members - Recent history of behavior and likelihood of favorable conduct - Evidence of work history or history of community volunteer work - Satisfactory completion of probation - Participation in applicable social service/rehab programs - Whether the conviction is related to a mental or physical disability (See Question 5) - Whether the conviction is related to being a survivor of domestic violence (See Question 6)